eoscommunity/meta-eden/README.md

 - Have a short, 1-3 sentence description
 - Have author(s) listed with some contact information
 - Be complete ideas, actionable as written
-- Everything must be in English
+- Everything except names and places must be in English
 - Contain a mini-changelog, with 'added' 'changed' 'removed' 'fixed' (this is not required on first submission, but is for PRs)
 - Be finalized with a PR to the [eoscommunity/meta-eden](https://github.com/eoscommunity/meta-eden) repository

 # Use [This Template](Seed%20Template.md) to plant your seed

-We've also got instructions in the template.
+We've also got instructions in the [template](Seed%20Template.md).

-Posts are in markdown (.md) format, just like READMEs on Github.
+# Contributor Rewards

+To encourage participation, this repo's creator has secured funding for contributors via an Eden proposal.
+To collect the reward, your seed (original idea) must be accepted via pull request, and you then must message @godsolislove on telegram to collect the reward.
+There is no limit to how many seeds you can submit.

+**5 EOS - 2 prizes available**

 All submissions to this repo are released under the MIT license